Rahulsharma0810/notes-rvsharma-com/Books/Atomic Habits.md

 - Align habits with the identity of the person you wish to become.

+“Small changes in context can lead to significant shifts in behavior over time.
+Every habit is initiated by a cue, and we tend to notice cues that stand out.
+To make good habits easier to adopt, make the cues of those habits obvious in your environment.
+Gradually, your habits become associated not just with a single trigger but with the entire context surrounding the behavior.
+As a result, the context becomes the cue.
+This makes it easier to build new habits in a new environment because you’re not fighting against old cues.

 Create a designated space for your specific task.
 For instance, set up a table exclusively for reading, a chair for relaxing, and a desk for working.
 This approach helps you avoid distractions from surrounding objects and reinforces a habit associated with specific objects.